20 interesting facts about Argentina

 -

-2010 Argentina was the first country in Latin America to legalize same -sex marriage.
+In 2010, Argentina became the first country in Latin America to legalize same-sex marriage.
 (Source: BBC)

 -